Abdoul Karim Coulibaly

-Abdoul Karim Coulibaly (born 23 December 2000) is a Malian college basketball player for the UMass Lowell River Hawks of the America East Conference.
-He previously played for the Pittsburgh Panthers and the St. Bonaventure Bonnies.
+Abdoul Karim Coulibaly (born 23 December 2000) is a Malian professional basketball player for the CRB Tombouctou in the Road to BAL.
+He played college basketball for the UMass Lowell River Hawks, Pittsburgh Panthers and the St. Bonaventure Bonnies.
 Coulibaly is also a member of the Mali national basketball team.

 Early life

 Coulibaly grew up in Bamako and played soccer before switching to basketball at age 13, immediately excelling in the new sport.
 He moved to the United States at the age of 14 and attended the Scotland Performance Institute in Scotland, Pennsylvania.
 As a senior, he averaged 15.6 points and 11.4 rebounds per game on a team that finished 36–2.
 Coulibaly earned 2019 Mid-Atlantic Conference Player of the Year honors.
 He scored over 1,000 points and led the school all-time in scoring, rebounds, single-game points (42) and single-game rebounds (22).

 College career

 Coulibaly played sparingly as a freshman and averaged 2.7 points and 1.7 rebounds per game.
 He increased his scoring to 4.9 points per game over the past eight games.
 Coulibaly thought that he did not improve much due to a poor work ethic, and struggled with errors in translation as his native language is Bambara.
 On 23 January 2021, he scored a career-high 15 points in a 76–75 loss to Wake Forest.
 As a sophomore, Coulibaly averaged 5.2 points and 3.9 rebounds per game.
 Following the season, he transferred to St. Bonaventure, choosing the Bonnies over Georgetown, Arizona State, Wichita State, Butler, VCU, George Washington, Marshall, and Bradley.
 He averaged 3.7 points and 1.7 rebounds per game as a junior.
 Coulibaly transferred to UMass Lowell following the season.
 As a senior, he averaged 11.4 points and 7.6 rebounds per game.
 Coulibaly was named to the Second Team All-America East Conference.